kdeldycke/awesome-engineering-team-management/readme.md

 - [First, Break All the Rules: What the World's Greatest Managers Do Differently](https://www.amazon.com/dp/1595621113?&linkCode=ll1&tag=kevideld-20&linkId=cc8ac8de84cb23f23ca5577dcb7af139&language=en_US&ref_=as_li_ss_tl) - We learn in this book that employee happiness was not correlated to company success.
 A comment on HN details the [questions that were highly correlated to company success](https://news.ycombinator.com/item?id=20571219).

-- [What makes developers happy?
-Contributing to open source](https://www.techrepublic.com/article/what-makes-developers-happy-contributing-to-open-source/) - “59% of developers contribute to open source software today.
-Why do they contribute?
-The top two reasons are: To improve coding skills and because they believe in open source.
-Want to keep those developers happy and employed with you?
-Let them contribute.”

 - “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://x.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.

 - [6 Signs You're a Micromanager (And What to Do Instead)](https://unito.io/blog/micromanagement-signs/) - “You're more involved with your employees than ever, yet they seem disgruntled, unhappy, and less productive than usual.
 Your check-ins seem to go unappreciated.
 And no one seems receptive to all of your great feedback on their work.
 What's going on?
 Well, we hate to break it to you, but you might be a micromanager.”